Dogmeat (Fallout)

-Dogmeat is a recurring dog non-player character (NPC) in the Fallout series of post-apocalyptic themed role-playing video games.
-Dogmeat was introduced as an optional companion to the player character in the original Fallout (1997), and has made cameo appearances in the sequel Fallout 2 (1998).
-Other, different Dogmeats are featured in the same role in Fallout 3 (2008) and Fallout 4 (2015).
-All incarnations of the character were well received, becoming widely regarded as one of the best remembered features in the series, as well as one of the most popular sidekick characters in video gaming overall.
+Dogmeat is the name given to various dogs featured in the post-apocalyptic role-playing game series Fallout.
+Dogmeat was introduced as an optional companion to the player character in the original Fallout (1997), and made a cameo appearance in Fallout 2 (1998).
+Other dogs named Dogmeat are featured and serve similar roles in Fallout 3 (2008), Fallout 4 (2015), and in the television series Fallout (2024).

+The character has been well received, widely regarded as a series highlight, as well as one of the most popular sidekick characters in video games.
+River the dog's performance was positively received, and has won best video game dog for 2015.

 Character design

 Dogmeat was inspired by the unnamed dog of Max Rockatansky (Mad Max) from the 1981 post-apocalyptic film Mad Max 2.
 His initial name had been "Dogshit" and his ultimate name was derived from the opening scene of the 1975 post-apocalyptic film A Boy and His Dog, in which the main character Vic calls his dog Blood "Dogmeat".
 According to Fallout producer, lead programmer and designer Tim Cain, "Leonard Boyarsky, the [game's] art director ... had that movie running continuously in his office, and I think he remarked on several occasions that having a dog in the game would be really cool.
 [It's] why we wanted a dog in the first place."
 Fallout programmer and designer Jesse Heinig was credited by Cain as probably "one person to thank for Dogmeat."
 Heinig himself said: "My understanding is that [Fallout designer] Scott Bennie settled on the name 'Dogmeat' for the character, and it's likely that he did pick that from the story in question."

 In 2009, Fallout designer Chris Taylor said they "never expected that Dogmeat would become such a popular character."
 Taylor said: "I always intended that the various NPCs that joined up with the player would come to a violent end.
 I was shocked when I heard of all the work people went through to keep Dogmeat alive to the end – especially the hell that they went through with the force fields in the Military Base."
 According to Fallout 2 and Fallout: New Vegas designer Chris Avellone, Dogmeat is "arguably the most successful NPC companion ever" for several reasons: "One, he doesn't talk, so the players can project a personality on to him.
 Two, he's effective in combat ... and three, he's a dog that stays with you through thick-and-thin.
 I don't think there's a deeper 'awww' sentiment than people have in their hearts for their pets."

 In Fallout 4, Dogmeat's motion capture was done by a German Shepherd named River.
 On June 27, 2021, Fallout 4's senior game designer Joel Burgess confirmed via Twitter that River had died.
 On July 7, 2021, Bethesda Softworks and Xbox donated $10,000 to the Humane society in honor of Dogmeat.